Tape-Worm/Gorgon/README.md

 Source code
 -----------

-The master branch contains the current release version of Gorgon 2.0.
+The master branch contains the current release version of Gorgon 3.0.

-The 3.0 branch contains version 3.0 of Gorgon which supports Direct 3D 11.4.
-**Please note:** *This version is still in development and should not be used in a production environment as breaking changes can and will happen.*

 Acknowledgements
 ================